Classes of Registration

 - Temporary Class: Terms, Conditions and Limitations

 The Special Assignment Class is a time-limited registration for nurses who have an appointment as an RN or RPN with an approved facility in Ontario.
 Individuals in this class can only practice within the scope of their appointment and only under defined terms and conditions.

 - Membership obligations: Special Assignment Class

 - Special Assignment Class: Terms, Conditions and Limitations

-The Emergency Assignment Class comes into force when the provincial government or CNO council determines that it is in the public interest to issue Emergency Assignment certificates of registration to qualified nurses.
+The Emergency Class comes into effect when the provincial government or CNO council determines that it is in the public interest to issue Emergency certificates of registration to qualified nurses.